Fort Curtis (Arkansas): Background

+Original structure

 The fort was made of earth and was shaped in a square.
 Two gunpowder magazines and a well were located in Fort Curtis.
 The exact intended armament of the fort is not known, although an archaeological investigation in the 1960s found evidence of a barbette for a 24-pounder cannon in each of the fort's four corners, as well as positions for three other cannons along the walls.

 The 24-pounder guns were removed from the fort in May 1863 for use in the Vicksburg campaign.
 A Union soldier writing before the fort's completion state that six cannons were present and earmarked for use in Fort Curtis, of sizes ranging from 32-pounders to 64-pounders.
 Another Union soldier wrote two months after the fort's completion that it contained nine 32-pounder guns, while a visitor in November 1863 reported that Fort Curtis mounted a number of heavy cannons, with the largest being a 42-pounder gun.
-The exact size of Fort Curtis is also unknown: it may have been as a large as a city block, or it could have been smaller.
+The exact size of the fort is unknown: it may have been as a large as a city block, or it could have been smaller.

-Later use and destruction

-In mid-1863, the Confederate leadership decided to attack Helena in hopes of retaking it and relieving some of the pressure on the Siege of Vicksburg in Mississippi.
-The new Union commander at Helena, Major General Benjamin Prentiss, expected an assault and had four additional defensive works constructed.
-These works were known as Batteries A, B, C, and D. Fort Curtis was located east of Batteries B and C, and was positioned between the two works.
-At this time, Fort Curtis was armed with three 30-pounder Parrott rifles.
+In mid-1863, the Confederates decided to attack Helena in the hopes of retaking it and relieving some of the pressure on Vicksburg, Mississippi.
+Major General Benjamin Prentiss, the new Union commander at Fort Curtis, expected a land assault on the town and had four additional defensive earthworks built.
+These earthworks were known as Batteries A, B, C, and D. Fort Curtis was located east of Batteries B and C, and was positioned between the two works.
+At this time, the fort was armed with three 30-pounder Parrott rifles.
 These guns were manned by infantrymen from the 33rd Missouri Infantry Regiment.
-Prentiss arranged for the warning signal that Helena was under assault to be a single cannon shot from Fort Curtis.
+Prentiss arranged for the warning signal the garrison was under attack to be a single cannon shot from the fort.

 On the morning of July 4, the Confederates attacked.
 Fort Curtis fired its warning shot at about 3:30 am.
 Confederate attacks on both flanks were repulsed by the other batteries, but part of the Confederate force was able to overrun Battery C. Union reinforcements were rushed to the Fort Curtis area, and when Confederate troops tried to assault Fort Curtis, they were mowed down.
 The cannons at Fort Curtis joined with the three surviving lettered batteries and the gunboat USS Tyler in firing on the Confederates at Battery C. Defeated, the Confederates withdrew at about 10:30 am, ending the threat to Helena.